Sign up to our Newsletter

 3. Do Law Schools Care About Work Experience?

 Having legal work experience can certainly boost your law school application because it proves your commitment to the legal field and your preparedness for law school.
-Law-related or not, any work experience will also demonstrate your ability to juggle multiple commitments at once and time management skills.
+Law-related or not, any work experience will also demonstrate your ability to juggle multiple commitments at once and your time management skills.

 However, as an undergraduate student, law schools do not expect you to have significant work experience, and many successful law students have none!